launchscout/wc-state-reducers/README.md

 The `reducers` argument is an object whose keys are custom event names, and values are functions of the form `(currentState, eventDetail) => newState`.
 The eventDetail is the detail property of the CustomEvent.
 The `currentState` argument is the existing application state which may be destructured to pick off specific elements a given reducer is interested in.
 The return value is the new application state which is used as the payload in a `stateChange` Custom Event.

-The `subscribers` argument is an object whose keys are query selectors and values are functions which will be invoked for `stateChange` events.
-These subscriber elements must be descendants of the element passed to `createStore`.
-Each subscriber function should take
+The store object returned has the following functions:

+* `subscribe`, which expects to receive a function which will get invoked with the current state as an argument on state changes.

-It also exports:
+This module also exports:

 `dispatch(element, name, eventDetail)`